Skip to content

 Compliance is Non-Negotiable

-In a CTA scenario, if the customer is in a regulated industry, compliance requirements override all other architectural preferences.
+If the customer is in a regulated industry, compliance requirements override all other architectural preferences.
 Do not recommend a technically superior solution that violates compliance.
 Document compliance requirements as architectural constraints and design within them.

 Data Governance